U.S., ROK complete Airborne training during Freedom Flag 24-1

-U.S. Air Force Capt.
-George Foggin, 607th Air Support Operations Group air mobility liaison officer, discusses static-line parachute jump logistics with a member of the Republic of Korea Special Warfare Command 13th Special Mission Brigade at drop zone near Seoul Air Base, ROK, Nov.
+With drop zone operations support provided by U.S. Air Force personnel from the 607th Air Support Operations Group, Republic of Korea military personnel assigned to the 13th Special Mission Brigade jump from a U.S. Air Force C-130J Super Hercules assigned to the 36th Airlift Squadron, Yokota Air Base, Japan, and landed in a drop zone near Seoul Air Base, ROK, Nov.
 1, 2024.
-The training jump occurred on the final day of Freedom Flag 24-1, a large-scale flying training event, and incorporated assets from the U.S. Air Force and Army as well as the ROK SWC to enhance interoperability between the two nations.
-(U.S. Air Force photo by Maj.
+The bilateral static-line Airborne training was part of Freedom Flag 24-1, a combined flying exercise designed to strengthen relationships and enhance interoperability between U.S. partners and allies in the Indo-Pacific region.
+(U.S. Air Force video by Maj.
 Kippun Sumner)

 |Date Taken: